 Chapter 6 - Business Strategy: Differentiation, Cost Leadership, and Blue Oceans

-Chapter 7 - Business Strategy: Innovation and Entrepreneurship
+Chapter 7 - Business Strategy: Innovation, Entrepreneurship, and Platforms

 Chapter 8 - Corporate Strategy: Vertical Integration and Diversification

 Chapter 9 - Corporate Strategy: Strategic Alliances, Mergers and Acquisitions

 Chapter 10 - Global Strategy: Competing Around the World